XinyiLilyMiao/ApexBank_copy/README.md

 # Apexbank

-# Code Map:
+# Code Map

-# Models--feature:
-# SQL queries for main data transformation:
+# SQL queries for main data transformation

-# Average_daily_transactions:
+Models--feature

+Average_daily_transactions.sql
 1. calculate average daily transactions from transaction table for each customer

-# users_final:
+users_final.sql
-1.Calculate Avg days of inactivity,days to first transaction, days since last transaction for each customer.
+1. Calculate Avg days of inactivity,days to first transaction, days since last transaction for each customer.
-2.Define whether the customer has churned based on transaction_cleaned
+2. Define whether the customer has churned based on transactions_cleaned

-# Models--stg:
+3. Make a complete table for all users attributes so that it is ready for further analysis

 # SQL queries for data cleaning

-# users_cleaned:
+Models--stg

+users_cleaned.sql
-1.Correct the wrong spellings and capitalize the first letter for city column 2.Categorize cities into top 5 cities and others (end with 6 category) as 99% of transactions are in top 5 cities 3.Add a column of country name based on country code in the initial users table though joins
+1. Correct the wrong spellings and capitalize the first letter for city column
+2. Categorize cities into top 5 cities and others (end with 6 category) as 99% of transactions are in top 5 cities

-# transactions_cleaned:
+3. Add a column of country name based on country code in the initial users table though joins

+transactions_cleaned.sql
-1.Put various cryto currencies under one single category 2.Define whether a transaction is the last transaction of an user
+1. Put various cryto currencies under one single category
+2. Define whether a transaction is the last transaction of an user

-# nortifications_cleaned:
+nortifications_cleaned.sql
-1.cast user-id into the same format as in other tables 2.categorize nortifications into 5 groups
+1. cast user-id into the same format as in other tables

-# device_cleaned:
+2. categorize nortifications into 5 groups

+device_cleaned.sql
 1. change column names
 2. cast user-id into the same format as in other tables